 You could do this as part of a regular grooming session - stroke the feet and squeeze the toes so that the nails extend outwards.

 Build up gradually until you can handle all four feet in one session.
+Bribery can help!
+Reward your pet with a treat after each foot-handling session.

-While you're doing this, look at each claw.
 See the pinkish section of nail?
 This is called the quick, and the pink line is a vein.
 Don't cut this part!
 Damaging it would hurt the cat and make the claw bleed.

 The transparent tip of the claw is the part you can clip – but only cut the first 1 to 2 mm (one sixteenth of a inch).
 If in doubt, less is better.